 Kala Patthar(5555 m)

-Gokyo lakes are the highest lakes in Sagarmatha National Park with an altitude 4,700m to 5,000m above sea level.
+Gokyo lakes are the highest lakes in Sagarmatha National Park with an altitude of 4,700m to 5,000m above sea level.
 The lakes contain 6 lakes; of which Gokyo Cho is the main lake and Thonak Cho is the largest with an area of 65.07 ha.
 These lakes are freshwater and have their hydrological values.
-The lake systems are from various sources like stream coming through Ngozumpa glacier, the biggest glacier in the world.
+The lake systems are from various sources like streams coming through Ngozumpa glacier, the biggest glacier in the world.
 You can climb Gokyo Ri (5,357m) for a spectacular view of lakes as well as Mount Everest and the terrains.

 The easy access to the park is the flight to Lukla airport in Solukhumbu district.
 The airport is one of the most extreme airports in the world with an altitude of 2,860m high between the mountains.
 Thus, Lukla airport serves you an exotic mountain view within 30-minute flight from Kathmandu.
 With other access, you can drive 8 hours long to Salleri by ground vehicle while exploring the lower valley of the Khumbu region.

 Namche Bazaar is the most important hub for a starter point.
 There is a number of good lodges, internet cafes, banks, police check, and trading centers.
 Most of the travelers check-ins the hotels in Namche Bazaar for different routes of the Everest trek.
 Besides Namche Bazaar, there are many facilitated mountain lodges and tea houses with hot water showers.
 This accommodation can be found in Phakding, Thame, Dole, Syangboche, Dingboche, Khunde, Khumjung, Gorakshep, etc on your Everest trekking.
 Tents will be provided while camping in most of the regions including Everest Base Camp.